jhrcook/statistical-rethinking/ch10_counting-and-classification.md

   - this model includes an interaction term for the left-hand option being pro-social and whether or not there is a second chimp
-      - also there is no main effect of the `condition` \(C_i\) because we do not expect the precense of a second chimp on its own to predict whether the focal chimp pulls the left lever
+      - also there is no main effect of the `condition` \(C_i\) because we do not expect the presence of a second chimp on its own to predict whether the focal chimp pulls the left lever
   - the priors are gently regularizing
-  - as comparitive measures of overfitting, fit two other models with fewer parameters
+  - as comparative measures of overfitting, fit two other models with fewer parameters
       - one with just an intercept
-      - one without only th `prosoc_left` predictor (no predictor for `condition` whether there is a second chimp)
+      - one without only the `prosoc_left` predictor (no predictor for `condition` whether there is a second chimp)

 \[